amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-ethereum-cryptocurrency-token-smart-contract.md

 - Connected the local blockchain network to MetaMask Crypto Wallet.
 - Visualized the token balance using MetaMask Crypto Wallet for an account.

-In my next article, we will look into how we can create our own Blockchain Wallet to send and receive tokens from one account to another using Web3.
+In my next article [here](https://refactorfirst.com/create-cryptocurrency-wallet-with-web3), we will look into how we can create our own Cryptocurrency Wallet to send and receive tokens from one account to another using Web3.

 As usual, I have uploaded the code on [GitHub](https://github.com/amrutprabhu/ethereum-blockchain-wallet).